-I am a quantitative disease ecologist interested in epidemic and endemic disease dynamics, amphibian ecology, community and population ecology, and amphibian conservation.
+I am a quantitative disease ecologist interested in epizootic and enzootic disease dynamics, community and population ecology, and amphibian conservation.

-To mimic natural hierarchical systems, I develop hierarchical Bayesian models and I exploit data collected over space and time to separate ecological and observational processes to answer questions.
+To mimic natural hierarchical systems, I develop hierarchical Bayesian models, and I exploit data collected over space and time to separate ecological and observational processes to answer ecological questions.

 My research program

 Despite the ubiquity of coinfections in natural systems, their consequences on disease outcomes and pathogen evolution remain unknown.
 My research adopts theory from community ecology to provide a new perspective on the impacts of coinfections on disease dynamics.

 I empirically test how the order of infectious agent introduction affects within- and between-host disease dynamics.
 I measure growth rate, developmental speed, respiration, feeding rates, immune response (e.g., counting white blood cells), and pathogen growth rate.

 I also collect tissue samples for transcriptomic and microbiome analysis to understand the effects of single and coinfections on host resistance, tolerance, and microbiome stability

 Advanced quantitative approaches

 One of the largest obstacles to reliable inference of epidemiological parameters is imperfect host and pathogen detection.
 Imperfect host and pathogen detection is caused by the uncertainty of species presence, which is typically governed by species abundance).
 Broadly, I am interested in understanding how imperfect host and pathogen detection influences the inference of disease dynamics and developing quantitative tools that improve the reliability of epidemiological parameters while taking advantage of commonly collected data (i.e., data from populations where individuals are not individually marked).